CenterForDigitalHumanities/blog/_posts/2017-07-13-identity-through-evidence.md

 A better description is possible.
 I would like to add the author as the `dc:creator` of this item and the derivative digital objects.
 The prevailing convention adds the property as metadata to the objects as a simple key-value pair.
 This is the simplest way to render these items in a viewer, but the structure cannot allow for any advantages over the description except for the granularity.
 The best annotation asserts a creator with evidence and attribution.
 There are three places to find this evidence:

-1. Transcription—in Dayna Jacobs's article, the end of the posted transcription reads: "Private Allen L. Gooch Troop A, 314th Military Police, 89th Division.
+1. **Transcription**—in Dayna Jacobs's article, the end of the posted transcription reads: "Private Allen L. Gooch Troop A, 314th Military Police, 89th Division.
 American Expeditionnary Forces."
-2. Image Annotation—The image resource is a great example of the type of specific evidence useful in these types of assertions.
+2. **Image Annotation**—The image resource is a great example of the type of specific evidence useful in these types of assertions.
 If someone wants to criticize, the image explains that I have determined the creator based on the signature on the letter, which may be forged or otherwise untrustworthy.
-3. Scholarly Assertion—Without any other evidence, a scholar should be able to stake an assertion on his own reputation.
+3. **Scholarly Assertion**—Without any other evidence, a scholar should be able to stake an assertion on his own reputation.
 To do so may weaken the suggestion, but it does not eliminate it.
 In fact, as in mathematics or Wikipedia, it may serve as a beacon to others to find better evidence for the claim.

 What needs to be acknowledged here is that no description is absolute.
 What had been descriptive metadata is now asserted description by some `foaf:Agent` because of evidence.
 If I were to resolve the above `sc:Manifest` at the Smithsonian, I would probably trust it.
 I would feel better knowing that the Smithsonian is actually asserting the particular piece of metadata I am interested in (date, author, etc.) formally, since it is possible this object was just ingested from some other collection and has not been reviewed.
 It would be even better to know that Carol, a trusted employee for over 25 years, was the metadata librarian who dated this and several other letters of the same period.